Piturnah/piturnah.github.io/blog/understanding-fin-type.md

 ## The end

 In the end, it wasn't that complicated.
 So why was this type so confusing, at least for me?
-In hindsight, I think it was largely because most of the introductions I've seen present the property as matter-of-fact, so I thought it should be immediately obvious from the definition (without considering an isomorphism), and felt confused when it wasn't.
-But the proof was not long, so maybe it *is* immediately obvious to you!
+In hindsight, Perhaps it was because of the overloading of the natural number data constructors in Agda, or maybe something else entirely.
 Aside from that, as a [friend of mine](https://anna-maths.xyz/) put it:

 > It's not the most intuitive thing because you aren't [directly] defining the elements of one set, but defining which sets each possible element belongs to[.]